tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

 ---

-> **🚨 CRITICAL: DAL Node Mandatory**
+> **DAL Included by Default**
 >
-> Running a DAL (Data Availability Layer) node is now **mandatory** for baking on the Tezos network.
-It's not currently mandatory to run the DAL on the same machine as your node or signer.
-Read more about advanced DAL configurations here: [Baking with DAL](/tezbake/tutorials/baking-with-dal)
+> DAL is part of the standard TezBake baker setup.
+The command below installs and configures it with the node, baker, and signer.
+>
+> If you intentionally need to run without a local DAL node, see [Baking Without DAL](/tezbake/tutorials/baking-without-dal/).
+If you want DAL on another host or IP address, use [Baking with Prism](/tezbake/tutorials/baking-with-prism/).
 >
 > **What is the DAL?**
 > The DAL acts like an overflow area for data, where large amounts of information can be kept available to the network without overloading the core blockchain.
 This means Tezos can safely handle far more transactions and complex operations, because the rollups can rely on the DAL to make their data available for everyone to verify.